cardano-foundation/developer-portal/docs/stake-pool-course/introduction-to-cardano.md

 In one hand, a staking pool can only act as a delegate if it represents a certain number of stakeholders whose aggregate stake exceeds a given threshold, for example, 0.1% of all the stake in the blockchain.
 This prevents a fragmentation attack, where someone tries to affect the performance of the protocol by increasing the delegates population.

 At the same time, when the aggregate stake of a stake pool grows beyond a certain threshold, rewards become constant.
 This makes that particular stake pool less attractive since stakeholders would not be maximizing their rewards.
-For example, if the threshold is set to 1%, a stake pool with a stake of 2% would gain the same rewards as other that has a stake of only 1%.
+For example, if the threshold is set to 1%, a stake pool with a stake of 2% would gain the same rewards as another one that has a stake of only 1%.

 All these functionalities make Ouroboros the best proof of stake ledger protocol to date.
 And its only implementation is currently in the Cardano blockchain.